narayanswa30663/MUN_Speechmaker/Ruby/INSTRUCTIONS.md

 3. Type in (or copy and paste) the following, and press enter: `ruby Ruby/mun.rb`
 4. The application should begin running.

-##### If for some reason these steps do not work, or if you'd prefer not to install software, try running the Python version of this program.
+##### If for some reason these steps do not work, try running the Python version of this program.
 Instructions for doing so can be found in the ‘Python’ folder.

 ##### Important note: This file is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license, and as such, it cannot be distributed without our prior consent.
 Read the LICENSE.md file for more details.